adrianleb/sullivan/README.md

 - `ml/pl`: Margin/Padding Left
 - `mr/pr`: Margin/Padding Right

-the values are based on what you pass through the `sizes` argument.
+The values are based on what you pass through the `sizes` argument.

-example based on defaults:
+Example based on defaults:

 `util.mt.small // outputs a classname with {margin-top: 5px}`

 #### Disp
-** no requirements**
+**No requirements**

-mapping to css display values
+Mapping to css display values
 - `inline` : {display: inline}
 - `inlineBlock` : {display: inline-block}
 - `block` : {display: block}
 - `flex` : {display: flex}

-example:
+Example:

 `util.disp.flex // outputs a classname with {display: flex}`

 #### BG
-** requires colors**
+**Requires colors**

-mapping to background-color values according to passed in colors, also a small set of quick patterns.
+Mapping to background-color values according to passed in colors, also a small set of quick patterns.

-example based on defaults:
+Example based on defaults:

 `util.bg.black // outputs a classname with {background-color: '#000'}`

 ##### bg.cover
-outputs:
+Outputs:
 ```css
 {
   background-size: 'cover',